-interval_to_interrupts(data)
+parse_interrupt (data)

-create interrupt class from various data formats specifying time intervals data (str or number or InterruptsBase) - Data determining the interrupt class.
+create interrupt class from various data formats

+data (str or number or InterruptsBase) - Data determining the interrupt class.
 If this is a InterruptsBase, it is simply returned, numbers imply ConstantInterrupts, a string is parsed as a time for RealtimeInterrupts, and lists are interpreted as FixedInterrupts.

-An instance that represents the time intervals
+An instance that represents the interrupt